asmaamirkhan/MLKitDemo/README.md

 - 🔎 Check out best practices that will be suitable to your project

 ## 🐞 Known Bug
-- 🙄 Face contour detection functionality can detect contours of only single face in the image
+- 🙄 Face contour detection functionality can detect contours of an only single face in the image
   - [StackOverFlow](https://stackoverflow.com/q/57203678)
 - 👩‍💻 Please tell me if you have a solution